tmeralus/tmeralus.github.io/README.md

  $ cd myblog

-### Build the site and make it available on a local server.
+### Build the site and make it available on a local server and automatically refresh the page with each change you make to the source files

- $ bundle exec jekyll serve
+ $ bundle exec jekyll serve --livereload

 ###  Browse to http://localhost:4000

+### Troubleshooting on Ubuntu
+  sudo gem install jekyll
+  sudo gem install jekyll bundler cd ~/desiredFolder jekyll new <foldername>
+  cd <foldername> OR
+  bundle init
+  bundle install
+  bundle add jekyll
+  bundle exec jekyll serve